openchain/docs/docs/source/ledger-rules/general.rst

 Goto records must have the special name ``goto``.

-When a client sends funds to a path, it must first look for a ``DATA`` record named ``goto``.
+When a client application sends funds to a path, it must first look for a ``DATA`` record named ``goto``.
 If it exists, the client application must use the path defined as the value of the record instead.

 Example
 ~~~~~~~